 At Cambridge Health Alliance, the education of psychologists occurs in multidisciplinary settings.
 A distinctive feature of our program is that Psychology Fellows can pursue a wide variety of individual specialty interests in the context of a Fellowship program that emphasizes growth as a professional clinical psychologist.
 All Fellows meet together weekly in a Professional Development Seminar, which includes such topics as providing supervision, teaching in both medical and academic settings, writing for publication, obtaining grants and conducting research, licensing procedures and legal and ethical issues for the psychologist.
 Fellows are evaluated by supervisors and training directors twice yearly, and the program follows CHA's due process and grievance procedures.

-We generally place fellows in one of the eight options currently available.
+We generally place fellows in one of six options currently available.
 The applicant must select and apply for one or more of the following options:

 Option I: Adult Neuropsychology (two years).

 Option III: Clinical Psychology (Child and Adolescent Acute Services).

 Option IV: Clinical Psychology (Program for Psychotherapy - two years).

 Option V: Clinical Psychology (Victims of Violence Program - two years).